 How to give first aid training to employees

 It’s one thing to have the right contents in your first aid kits at each of your work sites.
 But, it’s crucial that your appointed first-aiders have the relevant training and qualifications to ensure they can deliver the right first aid to sick or injured employees.

-Skills Training Group can provide a variety of first aid training courses to your employees and designated first-aiders.
+Skills Training Group can provide a variety of first aid at work courses to your employees and designated first-aiders.

 Contact us today to find out how we can help your business comply with The Health and Safety (First Aid) Regulations 1981.